It’s my alpha circuit, Bonnie

 The fonts (one variable font or 198 single-style fonts) are provided for free, for a limited time, without any artistic aspirations, assumptions of originality, or kerning.
 I hope you will have as much fun using them as I had designing them.

 P.S.
 If you want to do this exercise with your students, have a look at this Glyphs tutorial.

 P.P.S.
-To be perfectly clear, I went way overboard what Handjets’ grids permit.
-Hence, only some of the fonts are actually good-looking when used with those printers.
+To be perfectly clear, I went way overboard of what Handjets’ grids permits.
+Hence, only some of the fonts are actually good-looking when used with the printers.

 Designed by: David Březina

 Greek (1 language)

 Latin (120 languages)

 David Březina is the managing director of Rosetta Type Foundry.
 While you may know him as the designer of the award-winning type family Skolar, he has also worked on custom typefaces for Adobe, Linotype, and Microsoft, and others.
 So far, he has designed typefaces for Cyrillic, Greek, Gujarati, Devanagari, and various extensions of Latin.
 David holds master’s degrees in Informatics (Masaryk University, Brno, Czechia) and Typeface Design (University of Reading, UK).
 He has also been actively involved in writing, presenting, and conducting workshops on type and typography around the world.